 COMMUNITY SUPPORT

-Bringing over 40 years of experience with medical, behavioral, and mental health services and support, Casa is proud to offer Community Support.
+Bringing over 40 years of experience with medical, behavioral, and mental health services and support, Casa is proud to be approved by the State of Maine to offer 1:1 Community Support Services.

 • Are self-determination and freedom of choice part of your key values?